-When you have completed your narrative and financial reports please upload them to GEM.
+When you have completed your report please upload it to GEM.
 Your Comic Relief grant owner will review these to ensure the following:

 - To check we have the information we need to understand what has been achieved over the course of your grant and for our marketing and communications needs and that all sections are completed clearly in accordance with these guidance notes. - To see if your grant achieved what it set out to achieve and understand the key factors that have either helped or hindered that achievement, and what lessons and learning have come from the grant.